biosails/pheniqs/docs/2.0/manual.md

 {: .example}

 # The `transform` directive
-Read manipulation is achieved with the `transform` directive by means of [tokenization](#tokenization) with the embedded `token` directive and [segment assembly](#segment_assembly) with the `segment pattern` directive.
+Read manipulation is achieved with the `transform` directive by means of [tokenization](#tokenization) with the embedded `token` directive and [segment assembly](#segment_assembly) with the `knit` directive.
 In the tokenization step Pheniqs consults a token pattern to extract a token from an [input segment](glossary.html#input_segment).
 In the segment assembly step one or more [segment patterns](manual.html#transform-pattern) reference tokens to assemble a new segment.
-The optional `segment pattern` directive is only necessary when assembling segments from multiple, non contiguous, tokens or if a token needs to be reverse complemented.
-If the `segment pattern` directive is omitted from a `transform` directive, each token implicitly declares a single segment.
+The optional `knit` directive is only necessary when assembling segments from multiple, non contiguous, tokens or if a token needs to be reverse complemented.
+If the `knit` directive is omitted from a `transform` directive, each token implicitly declares a single segment.

 ## Tokenization
 A token pattern is made of 3 colon separated integers.
 The first is the mandatory [zero based](glossary.html#zero_based_coordinate) [input segment index](glossary.html#input_segment) enumerated by `input`.
 The second is an inclusive [zero based](glossary.html#zero_based_coordinate) **start** coordinate to the beginning of the token and defaults to **0** if omitted.
 The third is an exclusive [zero based](glossary.html#zero_based_coordinate) **end** coordinate to the end of the token.
 If the **end** coordinate is omitted the token spans to the end of the segment. **start** coordinate and **end** coordinate can take positive or negative values to access the segment from either the 5' (left) or 3' (right) end and mimic the [python array slicing](https://en.wikipedia.org/wiki/Array_slicing#1991:_Python) syntax.
 The two colons are always mandatory.